 MAYRA RIVERA is a scholar of religion who specializes in the ethical dimensions of contemporary Christian thought.
 Her research interests include conceptions of race, gender, and coloniality.
-It integrates the study of philosophical and literary texts, with particular attention to Latina/o and Caribbean sources.
+Her approach integrates the study of philosophical and literary texts, with particular attention to Latina/o and Caribbean sources.
 She is affiliated with the Committee on Ethnicity Migration Rights; the Department of Romance Languages and Literatures (Faculty of Arts and Sciences) and American Studies (Graduate School of Arts and Sciences).

 Her most recent book, Poetics of the Flesh (2015), analyzes theological, philosophical, and political metaphors of flesh as resources for understanding how social discourses materialize in human bodies.
 The Touch of Transcendence: A Postcolonial Theology of God (2007) explores the relationship between models of divine otherness and ideas about interhuman difference.
 She is also co-editor, with Stephen Moore, of Planetary Loves: Spivak, Postcoloniality, and Theology (2010) and, with Catherine Keller and Michael Nausner, of Postcolonial Theologies: Divinity and Empire (2004).